-The Japan Exchange and Teaching Programme (hereinafter, Programme) seeks to enhance internationalisation in Japan by promoting mutual understanding between the people of Japan and those of other nations.
-The Programme aims to enhance foreign language education and promote international exchange at the local level through the fostering of ties between Japanese youth and foreign youth alike.
+The Japan Exchange and Teaching Programme (hereinafter, Programme) seeks to enhance internationalisation in Japan by encouraging mutual understanding between the people of Japan and those of other nations through the enrichment of foreign language education and promotion of international exchange at the local level.

-The Programme achieves its objectives by offering JET Programme participants (hereinafter, Participant(s)) the opportunity to serve in local authorities as well as public and private elementary, junior high, and senior high schools in Japan.
+The Programme achieves its objectives by offering JET Programme participants (hereinafter, participant(s)) the opportunity to serve in local authorities as well as public and private elementary, junior high, and senior high schools in Japan.

-The Programme is implemented by local authorities and other organisations (hereinafter, Contracting Organisation(s)) who appoint Participants in cooperation with the Ministry of Internal Affairs and Communications (MIC), the Ministry of Foreign Affairs (MOFA), the Ministry of Education, Culture, Sports, Science and Technology (MEXT) (including the Sports Agency), and the Council of Local Authorities for International Relations (CLAIR).
+The Programme is implemented by local authorities and other organisations (hereinafter, contracting organisation(s)) who appoint participants in cooperation with the Ministry of Internal Affairs and Communications (MIC); the Ministry of Foreign Affairs (MOFA); the Ministry of Education, Culture, Sports, Science and Technology (MEXT), including the Sports Agency; and the Council of Local Authorities for International Relations (CLAIR).

 The Programme began in 1987 with cooperation from governments of participating countries.
-Since then, over 77,000 people from 78 countries have participated in the Programme.
+Since then, over 79,000 people from 80 countries have participated in the Programme.

 As the Programme has achieved a significant reputation, participants are invited to Japan as honoured representatives of their countries.
 As such, they are expected to be responsible in all their activities, especially those concerning the promotion of mutual understanding between nations.
-It is therefore desirable that Participants be adaptable, be mentally and physically capable of performing the job duties, and have a deep interest in Japan.
+It is therefore desirable that participants be adaptable, be mentally and physically capable of performing their job duties, and have a deep interest in Japan.

-Generally, Participants are appointed by prefectures, municipalities, private schools, etc. as a member of staff for a 1-year period of participation on the Programme (hereinafter, period of participation).
-The cost of transportation from the Participant's origin to Japan, as well as remuneration, will be funded by the taxpayers of Japan via the Contracting Organisation where the Participant is appointed.
-Because Participants serve as civil servants and private school staff members of their Contracting Organisations, they are required to observe rules and behave responsibly.
+Generally, participants are appointed by prefectures, municipalities, private schools, etc. as a member of staff for a 1-year period of participation on the Programme (hereinafter, period of participation).
+The cost of transportation from the participant's place of origin to Japan as well as remuneration will be funded by the taxpayers of Japan via the contracting organisation where the participant is appointed.
+Because participants serve as civil servants and private school staff members of their contracting organisations, they are required to observe rules and behave responsibly.

-Withdrawal from the Programme after receipt of assignment or early termination of participation should be avoided as it causes numerous problems for Contracting Organisations, in addition to severely impacting the administration of the Programme itself.
+Withdrawal from the Programme after receipt of placement or early termination of participation once on the Programme should be avoided as it causes numerous problems for contracting organisations, in addition to severely impacting the administration of the Programme itself.